-- Bluetooth Works in Airplane Mode: In Android 11, users can get connected to the Bluetooth headphones without turning it off while using Airplane mode.
+- Bluetooth Works in Airplane Mode: In Android 11, users can connect to the Bluetooth headphones without turning it off while using Airplane mode.
 A good mode by Google.

-- Google Play System Update: The Project Mainline allows Google to seamlessly push critical security patch updates to all Android 11 running devices without the permission of OEMs for framework components & system applications.
+- Google Play System Update: The Project Mainline allows Google to seamlessly push critical security patch updates to all Android 11 running devices without OEMs’ permission for framework components & system applications.

 Changes in Android 11 Beta 2:

 - Developer option to debug apps: Now, developers can test out and debug apps that are targeting Android 11.
-It offers forces enable/disable changes without any need to change the targetSdkVersion of the app for normal testing.
+It offers force enable/disable changes without any need to change the app’s targetSdkVersion for normal testing.

 - Update target Android version: Now, the developers can change the targetSdkVersion for their apps.
-Therefore, all the uploaded apps on Google Play Store and all the upcoming updates to the existing apps on the Play Store will must target Android 11 from August and November 2021 respectively.
+Therefore, all the uploaded apps on Google Play Store and all the upcoming updates to the Play Store’s existing apps will target Android 11 from August and November 2021, respectively.